Ben-wu14/my-travel-plans/README.md

 # Travel Destinations

-	This is a simple app use to track where I want to go
+	This is a simple app use to track where I want to go there